Sunday, March 31, 2024

 My Concussion: fixing my hearing

 I went into my appointment thinking that I had a noise sensitivity and would need ear filters.
-After going through multiple tests, I discovered that I was hearing differently in each ear.
+After going through multiple tests, I discovered that my problem was that I was hearing differently in each ear.
 In one ear, I had high frequency hearing loss and in the other ear I had low frequency hearing loss.
 This unusual condition is called asymmetric hearing loss.
-My poor brain has been trying to process different sounds from each ear and that's why I have been getting overwhelmed in places like crowded restaurants where it's too noisy and loud.
-I also was missing words when listening to people talk, especially if there is background noise.
-As a result, I had a hard time concentrating on what I was hearing and finding the right word when talking.
-No wonder it was so difficult to write!
+My poor brain had been trying to process different sounds from each ear and that's why I had cognitive overload and became overwhelmed in noisy crowded places.
+My uncorrected asymmetric hearing loss had caused my brain to abandon my previously existing auditory pathway and generate a new, inefficient auditory pathway, which overloaded easily.

 July 20, 2023 at Kew Gardens